 |

-LIST OF SEEDS USED FOR WILDLIFE
+VIEW OUR LIST OF FOOD PLOT SEEDS FOR WILDLIFE

-is designed to incorporate the maximum use of annual and
+is designed to incorporate the maximum use of annual and perennial food sources.

-perennial food sources.
-Food plots should provide yearly food,
+Food plots should provide yearly food, shelter, reproductive areas, nursery

-should cover a wide range of uses according to the
+conditions, etc. They should cover a wide range of uses according to the

 Each planted food plot should use